biointec/columba/README.md

 If you are not interested in unmapped records, you can choose to suppress them with the `-nU` (`--no-unmapped`) flag.
 This option can slightly improve Columba's runtime.

-In Columba Vanilla, each SAM record has a CIGAR string.
+In Columba, each SAM record has a CIGAR string.
 The calculation of this string takes some time.
-If you are not interested in the CIGAR string you can suppress its calculation using the `-nC` (`--no-cigar`)flag.
+If you are not interested in the CIGAR string you can suppress its calculation using the `-nC` (`--no-cigar`)flag in Columba Vanilla.
-Columba RLC does not output CIGAR strings and instead places an asterisk (\*) in the corresponding column.
+In Columba RLC the CIGAR string is not calculated by default, you can activate its calculation by using the `-aC`(`--activate-CIGAR`) flag.

 ##### Read Hit Summary (RHS) format